Skip to content

 Use of herbicides

-Chemical termination, usually with glyphosate alone or with 2,4-D, is often the most reliable and typical route for cover crop destruction.
+Chemical termination is often the most reliable and typical route for cover crop destruction.

 When cover crops are used to manage pernicious weeds, such as black-grass, or where mixes include brassicas, more than one glyphosate application may be needed.
 For example, one to terminate the ‘upper canopy’ and another to kill the ‘under canopy’ before cultivation/drilling.